Our pupils are on their feet

 His Defence work in the Magistrates has included bail applications and a range of motoring offences such as exceptional hardship and drink driving.
 Joseph has also had success at defending charges of failure to provide samples for analysis.

 Joseph has experience in working with vulnerable witnesses and those with neurodiversity issues.
-He has also recently completed the Inns of Court College of Advocacy (ICCA) course Advocacy for Children in Conflict with the Law.
+He has also recently completed the Inns of Court College of Advocacy (ICCA) course Advocacy for Children in Conflict with the Law and has applied this when prosecuting and defending younger clients.